ObsMod/pylawr/docs/source/user/plotting.rst

 Plotting
 ========
-This Section will cover all the details neccessary to use the plotting utilities of the :py:mod:`pylawr` module.
+This section will cover all the details necessary to use the plotting utilities of the :py:mod:`pylawr` module.
 In addition to the described options, every aspect of a plot might be adjusted via unmentioned alteration of the default settings.
-Plotting in splitted up into two main parts – plotter and layers.
+Plotting is seperated in two main parts – plotter and layers.

 The plotter is used as main object to handle a complete plot with its figure and subplots.